tonyrog/pynif/README.md

 You can try various ways with library paths and names to find a fit that works with your project.

-Have a loook in c_src/Makefile for examples.
+Have a look in c_src/Makefile for examples.